 Xterm has four menus, named mainMenu, vtMenu, fontMenu, and tekMenu.
 Each menu pops up under the correct combinations of key and button presses.
-Most menus are divided into two section, separated by a horizontal line.
-The top portion contains various modes that can be altered.
+Each menu is divided into sections, separated by a horizontal line.
+Some menu entries correspond to modes that can be altered.
 A check mark appears next to a mode that is currently active.
 Selecting one of these modes toggles its state.
-The bottom portion of the menu are command entries; selecting one of these performs the indicated function.
+Other menu entries are commands; selecting one of these performs the indicated function.